jermspeaks/jermspeaks.github.io/_posts/blog/2016-12-28-react-jsx-lessons.md

 ```

 Last fix I would like to see is to **alphabetize the tag properties**.
-For me, I don't want to find a property if the list is in any order list.
+I don't want to find a property if the list is random.
-This is especially true when the property list is greater than 10.
+This is more so when the property list is greater than 10.

 ```html
 <div className='col-sm-12 col-md-12'>